 - Net Assets without Donor Restrictions represents resources available for support of ETA's operations over which the Board of Directors has discretionary control.
 Board designated reserve funds consist of funds generated from past operating surplus, and designated for ETA's future expansion projects. - Net Assets with Donor Restrictions net assets resulting from contributions and other inflows of assets whose use by ETA is limited by donor-imposed stipulations that either expire by the passage of time or can be fulfilled and removed by actions of ETA pursuant to those stipulations.
 When such stipulations end or are fulfilled, such donor restricted net assets are reported in the statements of activities as net assets released from restrictions. - C. Cash and Cash Equivalents Cash equivalents consist of all highly liquid instruments purchased with maturities of three months or less. - D. Investments Investments are stated at fair value.
 Realized and unrealized gains and losses are recognized as changes in net assets in the period in which they occur, and interest and dividends are recognized as revenue in the period earned.
 Fair value measurements are the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-In order to increase consistency and comparability in fair value measurements, a fair value hierarchy prioritizes observable and unobservable inputs used to measure fair value into three levels, as described in Note 5. - E. Unconditional Promises to Give Contributions of assets other than cash are recorded at their estimated fair values.
+In order to increase consistency and comparability in fair value measurements, a fair value hierarchy prioritizes observable and unobservable inputs used to measure fair value into three levels, as described in Note 5. - E. Unconditional Promises to Give Contributions are nonexchange transactions and accounted for under Financial Accounting Standards Board ("FASB") ASU 2018-08, Clarifying the Scope of Accounting Guidance for Contributions Received and Contributions Made (Topic 958) (Note 2K).
+Contributions are recognized as revenue when barriers within the contract are overcome, and there is no right of return/ release from obligation.
+Contributions amounted to \$1,524,614 and \$1,301,055 as of June 30, 2020 and 2019, respectively.

+Contributions of assets other than cash are recorded at their estimated fair values.
 Pledge payments scheduled to be received after one year are discounted at a discount rate commensurate with the risks involved.
-ETA discounts long-term pledges using a risk-adjusted interest rate (1.75%) for the expected term of the promise to give applicable to the years in which the pledges are received.
-As of June 30, 2019 and 2018, the discount on pledges receivable amounted to \$36,760 and \$101,061, respectively.
-Conditional promises to give, such as those requiring matching funds, are recognized as revenue in the period in which the conditions are substantially met.
+ETA discounts long-term pledges using a risk-adjusted interest rate (0.18% and 1.75% for the years ended June 30, 2020 and 2019, respectively) for the expected term of the promise to give applicable to the years in which the pledges are received.
+As of June 30, 2020 and 2019, the discount on pledges receivable amounted to \$1,525 and \$36,760, respectively.
+Conditional promises to give, such as those requiring matching funds, are recognized as revenue in the period in which the conditions are substantially met

 Historically, ETA has not experienced significant bad debt losses.
-For the years ended June 30, 2019 and 2018, ETA determined that an allowance for uncollectible accounts was not necessary.
+As of June 30, 2020 and 2019, ETA determined that an allowance for uncollectible accounts was not necessary.
 The determination is based on ETA's historical loss experience, creditworthiness of the donors and considering the use of the receivables.